Home & Office Paper Shredder Machines

 The best paper shredder for your needs

 There is not one recommended ‘best shredder’.
 It all depends on your requirements which paper shredder suits your needs.
 For instance, a professional automatic shredder is a bit unnecessary when you only want to shred a few documents at home every once in a while.
+You are better of with a basic home shredder machine.
 That’s why we’ve selected the best paper shredders for business and consumers separately:

 - Personal shredder for home (1-2 users)